 - Don’t forget to list your licence(s) on your journeyman electrician CV!
 This is the first thing a hiring manager will want to know.

-- Licences, certifications, and education differ by region, so if you’re moving to a new area or advancing in your career as an electrician, make sure you have the correct licence.
+- Licences, certifications, and education differ by region, so if you’re moving to a new area or advancing in your electrician career, make sure you have the correct licence.

 Why this CV works